yochaigal/cairn/wip/2e/wilderness-exploration.md

 - If the party skips the **Make Camp** action, each PC adds one **Fatigue** to their inventory, and does not gain any benefits of sleep.
 They can only do this once before needing to rest fully.

 ## Difficulty
-### Speed
-- A party walking on roads or settled terrain can travel up to 6 miles.
 - An area's terrain, weather, obstacles, and slow or injured party members can reduce travel speed.
 - Mounts, guides, and maps can increase the party's travel speed or overcome a terrain's difficulty.
 - Inclement weather (such as results of a 5 or 6 on the [Weather Table](#weather)) can increase a terrain's difficulty or make travel impossible.